 The U.S. motor vehicle industry and the UAW have both played an important and complex role in the African American (AA) community which, in turn, has been pivotal to the success and economic prosperity of the industry.
-This section of the case study highlights important elements of that history and underscores the importance of maintaining the progress that has been achieved
+This section of the case study highlights important elements of that history and underscores the importance of maintaining the progress that has been achieved while noting the opportunities to address ongoing racial and environmental inequities during the EV transition.

-1914 - 1950s
+1914-1950s

-At the turn of the last century when Henry Ford declared that he would pay qualified workers the unheard of salary of \$5 per day (Boyd, 2020), he set the automotive industry on a path to dominate manufacturing in the Heartland.
+At the turn of the last century, when Henry Ford declared that he would pay qualified workers the unheard-of salary of \$5 per day (Boyd 2020), he set the automotive industry on a path to dominate manufacturing in the heartland.
 In time, Ford was joined by General Motors and Chrysler (now Stellantis) as leaders in motor vehicle production nationally and globally.

-It was during this time that a powerful and socially conscious UAW prodded the automotive industry to provide groundbreaking benefits for the represented workforce including wages, supplemental unemployment insurance, health insurance, and pension plans.
-(U.A.W. and the Auto Industry).
-By 1955 wages across the so-called "Big 3" autos were competitive (NYTimes, 1981) with each other and 35 percent higher than average salaries for the national workforce.
-(US Census, 1956) Automotive jobs were seen as the path to "the middle class" (USA Today, 2009).
+It was during this time that a powerful and socially conscious UAW prodded the automotive industry to provide groundbreaking benefits for the represented workforce, including wages, supplemental unemployment insurance, health insurance, and pension plans.
+(New York Times 2015).
+By 1955, wages across the so-called "Big 3" autos were competitive (New York Times 1981) with each other and 35 percent higher than average salaries for the national workforce (US Census 1956).
+Automotive jobs were seen as the path to "the middle class" (USA Today 2009).

-The prospect of landing one of those jobs spurred a migration (Boyd, 2020) from the South of hundreds of thousands (Rainbow Push Automotive Project, 2012) of Blacks seeking opportunities beyond the limitations of racist Jim Crow-era policies following the end of the Civil War and slavery, as well as the influx of Polish, Italian, German, and English (Crains Detroit, 2014) immigrants from overseas.
+The prospect of landing one of those jobs spurred a migration (Boyd 2020) from the South of hundreds of thousands (Rainbow Push Automotive Project 2012) of Blacks seeking opportunities beyond the limitations of racist Jim Crow-era policies following the end of the Civil War and slavery, as well as an influx of Polish, Italian, German, and English (Crain's Detroit 2014) immigrants from overseas.